frankred/jPasswordGenerator/README.md

 jPasswordGenerator
 ==================

-Java based password generator with nice and easy to use GUI.
+Java based password generator with nice and easy to use GUI written with SWING.

 #Donate
 Feel free to support the project if you use jPasswordGenerator =).<br/><br/>